 Weight Is Too Heavy

-As I said earlier, if you’re a strength athlete and you notice that your knees are caving inward while you’re going for a max lift in competition, then it’s probably not a big deal.
+As I said earlier, if you’re a strength athlete and notice that your knees are caving inward while you’re going for a max lift in competition, it’s probably not a big deal.
 But if you’re constantly lifting loads in training that are too heavy, which causes your knees to cave inward, then it’s something that needs to be addressed.

 7 Tips For Fixing Knee Valgus While Squatting